Welfare and Pastoral Support Services

 Counselling is not about being given advice, it is about being given time and space to help you come to your own decisions.

 Counselling offers an opportunity to talk about personal issues in a private and relaxed setting with someone who plays no other role in your College life.
-Counselling could help with relationship difficulties, anxiety/stress, self-esteem, loss, addiction, decision making and moving on.

-Counselling can help people with:
+Counselling can help you with:

 - Relationship difficulties anxiety and stress